kflagg/kflagg.github.io/_pages/kflagg-cv.md

 visualizations, wrote reports, and learned new software/methods as necessary.
 Mentored other graduate student consultants and worked with administration to improve consulting standard operating procedures.
-Supported MSU student and faculty research in areas including agriculture, population modeling, clinical translational research, mental health, and others.
+Supported MSU student and faculty research in areas including agriculture, plant and animal population modeling, clinical translational research, mental health, and others.

 Tools used:

-- R, Dplyr, GGPlo2, SAS, JMP, Knitr
+- R, Dplyr, GGPlot2, SAS, JMP, Knitr

 ## [Neptune and Company, Inc.](https://www.neptuneinc.org), Lakewood, CO